-4.3.1 Setting up IP addresses
+4.3 Setting up IP addresses

 The IP address and the corresponding subnet mask can be set via LHMI for the rear Ethernet interface in the protection relay.
 Each Ethernet interface has a default factory IP address when the complete protection relay is delivered.
-The default factory IP address is not given when an additional Ethernet interface is installed or when an interface is replaced
+The configured rear port IP address is preserved if a new communication card with Ethernet is installed or the communication card is replaced.